hauleth/hauleth/content/post/writing-vim-plugin.md

 :bd
 ```

-However that is a long chain of commands to write.
+However, that is a long chain of commands to write.
 Of course we could condense
 the first two into a single one:

 ```vim